Masters Odds And Tips: Rahm Favourite To Land First Green Jacket

 That success came in 2015 and he’s also achieved two second-placed finishes along with being third on two occasions.

 Who Are The Best 2022 Masters Betting Tips?

-Backing Brooks Koepka each-way at 20/1 seems an absolute no-brainer, especially with some betting sites offering so many places on the outright betting market.
+Backing Brooks Koepka each-way at 20/1 with Unibet seems an absolute no-brainer, especially with some betting sites offering so many places on the outright betting market.

 The American has won four major championships, having won the US Open and PGA Championship in consecutive years.
 It now appears that he’s ready to start adding to his tally.